 Cannon has led multiple studies, and her research includes studies of early care and education quality rating and improvement systems, home visiting programs, pre-kindergarten experiences of children of immigrants, early grade retention, school entry age policy, and the effectiveness of full-day kindergarten.
 She also has coauthored publications on cost and outcome analysis of early childhood interventions.

-Her current and recent projects include a developmental evaluation of Quality Start Los Angeles; a study of the cost of quality pre-K in the U.S.; a synthesis of early childhood intervention research and estimates of economic returns; a randomized field trial to evaluate the effectiveness of a home visiting program for new parents in New Mexico; and evaluations of California's Race to the Top Early Learning Challenge Quality Rating and Improvement System and a PreK-3 initiative in San Mateo County, California.
+Her current and recent projects include a developmental evaluation of Quality Start Los Angeles; a study of the cost of quality pre-K in the U.S.; a synthesis of early childhood intervention research and estimates of economic returns; a randomized field trial to evaluate the effectiveness of a home visiting program for new parents in New Mexico; and evaluations of California's Race to the Top Early Learning Challenge Quality Rating and Improvement System and a PreK–3 initiative in San Mateo County, California.

 Cannon received her Ph.D. in public administration from the University of Southern California.